NormalNickYT/NormalNickYT/README.md

 </p>

 <p align="left">
   I am a Junior Software Developer with a deep passion for software engineering and technology.
 My journey in tech began in 2018 while studying Software Development at Alfa College, where I discovered my love for programming.
-Since then, I have been dedicated to honing my     skills and expanding my knowledge.
+Since then, I have been dedicated to improving my     skills and expanding my knowledge.
 Currently, I am in my final year of studying Applied Sciences at Windesheim.
 </p>

 ### 🌱 I'm currently enhancing my skills in: